Percona-Lab/percona-docstreamer/details.md

 * Startup Reconciliation: On every process start, docStreamer automatically scans the validation collections to fix any drift in statistics caused by previous crashes or race conditions.
 * Idle Watchdog: A background process monitors the replication lag.
 When the system is idle (Lag $\approx$ 0s), it automatically re-queues known validation failures for a check.
 This clears out "false positives" that occurred because data was being updated during the initial validation check.

+#### Validation Self-Healing & Metrics

+The validation engine now distinguishes between different types of mismatches to provide a clearer picture of data health.

+* **Found vs. Fixed**:
+    * **Mismatch Found**: The count of unique documents that have failed a validation check at least once.
+    * **Mismatch Fixed**: The count of documents that previously failed but were later confirmed as valid after a CDC update or a re-check.
+* **Pending Mismatches**: This represents the actual number of active discrepancies currently stored in the metadata database.

 #### Status

 The status api provides the current validation status.
 You can see the live validation statistics by running the status command.
 Look for the validation block: